 Upon becoming aware that an event has occurred and is associated with one of its devices, the medical device manufacturer must determine whether it is an adverse event.
-If reportable, the manufacturer must submit a report of the adverse event as soon as possible, but not later than 30-elapsed calendar days following the date of awareness of the event.

 Adverse events that result in unanticipated death or unanticipated serious injury or represent a serious public health threat must be reported immediately by the manufacturer.